top of page

 When should I arrive?

-The lobby opens 45 minutes to one hour prior to the start of the concert.
-Please try to arrive at least 15 - 30 minutes before the concert begins to get a good seat.
+Seating begins about 20 minutes before the start of the concert.
 Seating is first-come, first-served.
 Late arrivals will be seated when there is an appropriate break in the performance, either by an usher (Moody) or by Basically Beethoven staff (Central Commons.)

 What should I wear?